 Real-time shadows can be disabled completely in the Quality window.
 Make sure that you have the correct quality level enabled and that shadows are switched on for that setting.

-Only opaque objects cast and receive shadows so objects using the built-in Transparent or Particle shaders will neither cast nor receive.
-Generally, you can use the Transparent Cutout shaders instead for objects with “gaps” such as fences, vegetation, etc. Custom ShadersA small script that contains the mathematical calculations and algorithms for calculating the Color of each pixel rendered, based on the lighting input and the Material configuration.
+Only opaque objects cast and receive shadows, so objects using the built-in Transparent or Particle shaders will neither cast nor receive.
+Generally, you can use the Transparent Cutout shaders instead for objects with “gaps” such as fences, vegetation, etc. Custom ShadersA program that runs on the GPU.
 More info

 See in Glossary must be pixel-lit and use the Geometry render queue.